 Pokémon and local advertising—who would have thought?
 There’s value in using the app, but you’ll have to be smart about it.
 And more importantly, you’ll have to be quick.
 Who knows how long this phenomenon will last?
 So if you want to be the very best, like no one ever was, you’d better make Pokémon Go your cause.

-Give these methods a try and see if it has an effect on your in-store traffic!
+Give these methods a try and see if it affects your in-store traffic!